Winning Forms and Strategies for Age Cases

 - Does FICA need to be withheld from age discrimination settlements and awards?
 May settlement agreements be structured to further reduce tax liability?
 Read Tax Aspects of Settlements, §12:110, and its cited cases and decide for yourself.

 - Plaintiffs: file motions in limine for affirmative use.
 When to use them, benefits of use, and factors weighed in their grant or denial, all with supporting authority.

 - How to use disparate impact statistics to prove pretext in disparate treatment cases, even when the sample size is small.

 - The enforceability of confidentiality agreements under OWBPA, with 4 model settlement agreements.

 - Post-Kimel exceptions where state employers can still be sued under federal law: voluntary state consent, federal spending power, 14th Amendment, and suits against municipal governments or individual state officials.

-This sophisticated plaintiff's practice guide comes with a companion CD-ROM containing over 100 forms in Word format.
 The discovery, settlement, and trial forms immediately raise the level of your advocacy.